Nomination open: January 9, 2024

 P.O.
 Box 461, Wright Brothers’ Branch, Dayton, Ohio 45409-0461

-- Nominators must mail copies of each submitted book to the addresses provided on or before March 20, 2023.
+- Nominators must mail copies of each submitted book to the addresses provided to arrive on or before March 20, 2024.
 The Dayton Literary Peace Prize shall provide a list of addresses.
 Please do not send copies of the nominated book(s) until DLPP sends you the list of names and addresses to which copies should be sent.

 - All entries should include biographies and pictures of entrants and these files can be uploaded in the submission form.